-Our mouth is an incredible ecosystem that hosts a vast number of microorganisms – some beneficial, others potentially harmful.
-When everything functions properly, our body is able to keep these “guests” in balance, preventing the spread of the more dangerous ones.
-Sometimes, however, things don’t go as they should: following other illnesses, nutritional deficiencies, the use of certain medications, or when our immune system is weakened, this balance can break down.
-In such cases, the mouth becomes the stage for infections and disease.
+Our mouth is an incredible ecosystem that is home to a vast number of microorganisms — some beneficial, others potentially harmful.
+When all is well, our body is able to maintain a balance among these “residents”, preventing the more harmful ones from proliferating.
+Sometimes, however, things do not go as they should: following other illnesses, nutritional deficiencies, the use of certain medications, or when our immune system is under strain, this balance can be disrupted.
+In such cases, our mouth becomes the site of infections and disease.

 Mouth Ulcers and Oral Thrush: Causes and Symptoms

-Mouth ulcers and oral thrush are among the most common conditions affecting the oral cavity.
-Ulcers are familiar to many: small, round or oval whitish sores surrounded by a red, inflamed ring that can cause significant pain.
-They typically appear on the inside of the lips or on the tongue, but may also develop on the inner cheeks or gums.
+Mouth ulcers and oral candidiasis are among the most common diseases of the oral cavity.
+The former are familiar to all: they are troublesome, round or oval blisters of a whitish colour, surrounded by a ring of reddened and inflamed tissue that can cause considerable pain.
+They typically develop on the inner surface of the lips or on the tongue, but may also appear on the inner cheeks or the gums.

-Oral thrush, on the other hand, is an infection caused by the excessive growth of a fungus naturally present in the body: Candida albicans.
-This condition is characterized by white patches on the tongue, cheeks, and palate.
-It is especially common in infants and young children – known as “thrush” – but can also affect adults.
+Oral candidiasis, on the other hand, is an infection triggered by the excessive proliferation of a fungus already naturally present in our body: Candida albicans.
+This type of infection is characterised by white patches on the tongue, cheeks, and palate; it is most prevalent in children and infants — where it is known as “oral thrush” — but can also affect adults.

 These conditions may require medical attention, with a doctor prescribing specific treatments (antibacterial, antifungal, or anti‑inflammatory medications) to relieve discomfort and resolve the problem.